trigger/trigger/docs/index.rst

 Stuff about getting help with Trigger will go here.
 The following is ripped directly from Fabric's superb documentation and should be replaced.

-If you've scoured the :ref:`Usage <usage-documentation>` and :ref:`API
-<api-documentation>` documentation and still can't find an answer to your
-question, below are various support resources that should help.
+If you've scoured the :ref:`Usage <usage-docs>` and :ref:`API <api-docs>` documentation and still can't find an answer to your question, below are various support resources that should help.
 We do request that you do at least skim the documentation before posting tickets or mailing list questions, however!

 Mailing list
 ------------